libp2p/js-libp2p-keychain/README.md

 ### Physical storage

 The actual physical storage of an encrypted key is left to implementations of [interface-datastore](https://github.com/ipfs/interface-datastore/).
-A key benifit is that now the key chain can be used in browser with the [js-datastore-level](https://github.com/ipfs/js-datastore-level) implementation.
+A key benefit is that now the key chain can be used in browser with the [js-datastore-level](https://github.com/ipfs/js-datastore-level) implementation.

 ## API Docs